-Applications are currently closed.
-They will reopen (2nd call) on June 20, until August 30.
+Applications are now open.
+They will close on August 30.

 Apply through the university system at this link!

 IMPORTANT: in order to apply, you first need to register to the online system, then login and then apply to the selection procedure.
 The previous is a link to the online system.
 If you need additional help for the application procedure, follow this walkthrough.

 If you are an international student, you need to pre-apply for the Visa at the Italian Embassy of your country by July 24, 2018.
 Visa will be released upon acceptance to the master program.